MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Classes.md

 properties, and reuse common business logic.

 Most objects in the data center are company assets, which makes sense to start tracking them as assets.
-The `DeviceType` enumerateion defines device types used by the class.
+The `DeviceType` enumeration defines device types used by the class.
 For more information about enumerations, see [about_Enum][02].